deliaconstantino/PlantDwellers/README.md

 A Sinatra app to help people care for their houseplants.

 # About
-I have a tendency to over or underwater plants, a tendency which gets worse when living with others and sharing the care of houseplants.
+I have a tendency to either over or underwater plants, a tendency which gets worse when living with others and sharing in the care of houseplants.
 This app is intended for roommates, partners, or others who live together to care for their houseplants.
 This app allows people to track the watering, rotation, and fertilization needs of their various plants.

 ## Installation